CoopAtCanvas/canvas-style-guide/README.md

 ## 6. Overrides

 * Avoid using `!important` unless __absolutely necessary__.
-* Try not to override pre-existing styles, but rather provide a unique selector or rethink your structure and it's modularity.
+* Try to work with the cascade and avoid unecessary overrides.
 * Try to avoid chaining selectors `.myselector.another.and-another` but rather create a new specific class.
+* Use .ie conditionals to set IE specific code.
+* Use Modernizr to provide feature classes and overrides.

 <a name="responsive"></a>